webrtclabs/videochatwebrtc/README.md

 And finally, the bloody brilliant piece that makes it all happen --the JavaScript!

 This plugin enables real-time streaming of video between to browsers.
-Some more text here.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus leo ipsum, tempor eget mollis in, vehicula eu quam.
-Fusce fermentum elit at lorem tincidunt eget tempus urna ultricies.

     <!-- JavaScript Ressources -->
     <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js"></script>